ramezrafla/meteor-deployment/README.md

 2. You will also notice in nginx.conf that status.example.org provides real-time view of the three meteor processes we have launched (load balancer status)
 ![Status](https://github.com/ramezrafla/meteor-deployment/blob/master/screenshots/status.png?raw=true)
 3. We use Icinga2 (you can use Nagios too) to monitor server health, including checking on the load balancer status and pm2 processes (not included yet)
+4. We use Cloudfront CDN (see http://joshowens.me/using-a-cdn-with-your-production-meteor-app/ with some improvements) and this is reflected in the nginx.conf

+# Meteor-based load balancer / deployment

+Many in the community use the Cluster package for managing meteor instances.
+This is a **lousy** solution.
+The explanation of the authors is that HAProxy is too complex.
+Agreed, but nginx / tengine include proper load balancers.
+We shouldn't use meteor to run webserver functions.
+This looks like the classical dev thinking s/he is a system admin.

+I personally dislike mup and even more mupx.
+The latter uses docker.
+The approach suggested here is for truly production-grade deployments.
+This is such an important issue, that I believe a good company either outsources deployment / hosting (e.g. Galaxy) or does it right.